30 of Life's Most Valuable Lessons

 The Most Important Thing I Learned

-30 Days of My Life's Most Valuable Lessons
+30 of Life's Most Valuable Lessons in 30 Days

 Day #1: Change and Growth

 It's ok to change.
 Change=growth.
 Most of us are afraid to initiate change in our "comfortable" lives.
 Why?
-Because change=doubt and doubt=discomfort and discomfort=fear and fear=pain.
+Because change=doubt and doubt=discomfort and discomfort=fear and fear=pain and we fear pain the most.
 Once we learn to accept the process of change, we can then realize the strengths that lie within us.
 Only then can we learn to enjoy the changes and reap their rewards.

 "I Choose…to live by choice, not by chance; to make changes, not excuses; to be motivated, not manipulated; to be useful, not used; to excel, not to compete.
 I choose self-esteem, not self-pity.
 I choose to listen to my inner voice, not the random opinion of others.
 I choose to be me."—Miranda Marrott

 Day #2: Goals and Dreams